PsychoTea/Oxide.Ext.Discord/README.md

 # Oxide.Ext.Discord [![Build](https://ci.appveyor.com/api/projects/status/github/PsychoTea/Oxide.Ext.Discord?svg=true)](https://ci.appveyor.com/project/PsychoTea/oxide-ext-discord)
-An extension for Oxide, which acts as a bridge between Oxide plugins and the Discord API.
+**Oxide.Ext.Discord** is an Oxide extension which acts as a bridge between Oxide plugins and the Discord API.
 Currently being developed by PsychoTea, and co-developed by DylanSMR.
 Please submit any questions to us via Discord, Oxide, or GitHub.

 Should you encounter an issue, please feel free to create an issue here.